Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

 For centuries, physicists thought there was no limit to how fast an object could travel.
 But Einstein showed that the universe does, in fact, have a speed limit: the speed of light in a vacuum (that is, empty space).
 Nothing can travel faster than 300,000 kilometers per second (186,000 miles per second).
-What's more, only light can travel at this speed.
+Only massless particles, including photons, which make up light, can travel at that speed.
 It's impossible to accelerate any material object up to the speed of light because it would take an infinite amount of energy to do so.
 So as it turns out, Einstein could never have caught up with the beam of light that captured his imagination as a teenager!

 How long does it take to get to the Moon?
 Light travels the 380,000 kilometers (240,000 miles) between the Moon and the Earth in 1.3 seconds.
 It would take a person more than nine years of continuous walking to travel this distance.